icosalogic/inverter_design_tool/README.md

 This application allows you save different configurations and switch between them.
 Each configuration has a name; the default configuration is named "default".
+You can make a copy of a configuration so one can explore design alternatives without perturbing known good configurations.
 Configurations are stored in the user-specific local browser storage, and persist across reboots and login sessions.
-Deleting browser files will also remove this application's configurations.
+Deleting browser files will also remove this application's configurations from browser local storage.

 Because configurations are user-specific and local, they are not shared.
 You can use the print option to create a text version of a configuration, which you can cut and paste